 The Space Needle offers amazing views from within the Space Needle and seeing the gleaming landmark as you get within view.
 Seattle also hosts a collection of really great attractions and activities.
 Just remember to bring a poncho or umbrella.

-Hit the Road and Explore North America
+Hit the road and explore North America

 There’s no time like the present to plan your next road trip.
-If you’re awaiting the reopening of the U.S./Canda border, you have plenty of time to plan and research.
+If you’re awaiting the reopening of the U.S./Canada border, you have plenty of time to plan and research.
 No matter if you’re exploring the east coast, west coast, or anywhere in between, be sure to add a few of these must-see stops to your trip.
 We hope you have a blast and these experiences bring you and your loved ones closer together.

 Planning your road trip?
 Check out our Ultimate RV Living Trip Planner.